angelinahuang007/TA-Roadmap/docs/面试笔记/leetcodeCheatsheet.md

 # Leetcode Cheatsheet

-List of algorithms that I incounter along practice with leetcode problems.
-Some are just a note to remember, but some like DP logic and backtracking logic are pretty useful when you know the problem should use a specific algorithm but just forgot how to implement them.
+A list of algorithms I encountered while practicing LeetCode problems.
+Some are simply notes for reference, but others—such as DP logic and backtracking—are especially useful when you recognize that a problem requires a specific algorithm but can’t quite recall how to implement it.
 == ：needs more practice, the more = the more practice needed

 ## Array and Strings